-For many, there is nothing better than a fresh pair of clean kicks.
+For many, there is nothing better than a pair of clean and fresh shoes, and nothing worse than a pair of smelly kicks.
 Tennis shoes make a statement through a variety of shapes and colors, with styles crafted for both fitness and fashion.
 Wearing them is half the fun, but it also means unavoidable contact with dirt, grime, and sometimes even a little sweat.
 Keeping your shoes pristine doesn’t have to be a dreaded chore, as long as you know the right way to go about it.
 Let’s take a look at how to wash and dry tennis shoes effectively so you can step out looking your best.
 There are four common ways to restore a filthy shoe, as you’ll see below.

 The classic toothbrush method